-Thanks to the generous support of Wellcome Trust all films in The Exchange programme can be accessed free of charge.
+Thanks to the generous support of Wellcome Trust all films in The Exchange programme was free of charge.

 What happens when a human who wants to change the world meets a camera?

 The destruction of the planet, the current threats to our health and lives, come from a specific world vision, which promotes the individual human, gendered, subject.
 And, it’s this idea that can be deconstructed, through a collective, convivial spirit.
 The crisis of the individual gaze, where every ‘unknown’, every ‘other’, is perceived in binary terms, as a threat, can perhaps dissolve, when we look anew.